nicklasholmjoergensen/kbahelper/README.md

 # KBAHelper

-Development of an Android prototype i connection my thesis.
+Development of an Android prototype in connection to my thesis.